Honda, Harley, Hyosung. Sports bike, cruiser or adventure bike.

 in post-test instruction, and an NVQ in distance learning, Kevin is one

-the UK's most highly-qualified instructors.
+the UK's most highly-qualified rider coaches.

 With the educational and technical knowledge to deliver appropriate training for all riders, you can be sure you're getting top-quality training from a top-notch instructor.